giguru/master-thesis-ai/EASY_ML_SCIENCE.md

 2. List your execution time.

-How long does it take to preprocess data / train models / run execution times.
+How long does it take to preprocess data / train models / run execution times?
 A rough estimate is okay, since everyone's hardware setup is different.

 # Best coding practices
 To summarise, the best coding practises assume others will follow up on your code.